COMP SCI 7095A - Master Computer Science Research Project - Part A

-Course Code COMP SCI 7095A Course Master Computer Science Research Project - Part A Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Prerequisites COMP SCI 7007 Restrictions Available to M Comp Sci students only Course Description A student undertaking the project component of M. Comp.Sc. will enrol in project courses worth 15 units over 2 consecutive semesters.
-Students should enrol in Part A in the semester in which their project begins.
-The project will consist of an investigation in an area of computer science.
-Projects are supervised by one or more members of academic staff, sometimes in association with one of the School's research groups.
+Course Code COMP SCI 7095A Course Master Computer Science Research Project - Part A Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Available for Study Abroad and Exchange N Prerequisites COMP SCI 7007 Restrictions Available to M Comp Sci students only Course Description Students intending to enrol in Honours Computer Science are advised to consult the Head of the School of Computer Science, preferably before enrolling for Level III courses.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
 Gain exposure to research in an area of computer science.

 2. Learn to interpret and assess literature related to a current area of research.